 After leaving this awesome ride we explored the rest of the park where we found so many fun things to do.
 If you are familiar with the park you will know how much of a must it is to get a picture of that infamous castle.
 Yes, I know it is much smaller than its sister in Flordia but it’s still beautifully magical.

 My little Jack Sparrow wanted to go exploring so we found our way into the Pieces of Eight store.
 It was no surprise to find Jack Sparrow trying to commander some ships to take home.
 Sadly Jack Sparrow like in many of his movies left empty handed, so in utter defiance, he tried to hide from me in a bush in front of the store.
 Of course, I found him but he definitely kept trying to plot other ways on how he could find a vessel to take him home to my family.

 In my opinion, I honestly thought maybe Captain Jack Sparrow was as hungry as I was, so I made a course to the Hungry Bear where we devoured a Fried Chicken Sandwich and fries.
 The Strawberry Honey Sickle drink is so darn sweet but oh so good for the kid in you.

 Don’t forget to look out for the many parades that are featured in Disneyland.
-Among the many differnt rides and attractions these parades are so much fun to watch.
+Among the many different rides and attractions, these parades are so much fun to watch.
 I had a great time watching all of my favorite Disney Characters dancing and singing those songs my family and I just love.
 Be prepared for the crowds and get ready early on, ask for directions where the best seating would be possible, and always inquire about the times upon arrival to the park.